What is a Good Engagement Rate on Instagram?

 While there are a few different ways to calculate engagement rate, we find that dividing by the number of followers paints a more accurate picture of how your brand’s engagement rate stacks up against similar brands in your industry — regardless of audience size.

-According to our 2023 Social Media Industry Benchmark Report, the overall median engagement rate on Instagram is 0.47%.
-This median rate applies to all industries, from food and beverage brands to hotels to nonprofits.
+According to our 2025 Social Media Industry Benchmark Report, the overall median engagement rate on Instagram is 0.36%.
+This median rate applies to all industries, from food and beverage brands to sports teams and nonprofits.

 When it comes to how often you should be posting, we found that, on average, brands across all industries post a little over four times per week.